dpspcghst/c-sharp/README.md

 * All About This
   * The program you are given takes 2 numbers as input and should calculate and output their average.
 But something is wrong.
 Complete the Avg class by creating the constructor, where the 2 parameters will be assigned to members of the class.

+* Music Selector
+  * The music app you enjoy allows you to choose 5 music genres to follow.
+The program you are given takes 5 music genres as input and stores them in the MusicGenres object as an array.
+Fix the program by declaring an indexer inside the MusicGenres class so that the given outputs work correctly.